-Assignments: 90%
+Assignments: 90 points

-There will be nine (9) assignments each worth 10% of your course grade.
-These assignments will take the form of short-answer questions in which you describe a method we covered, calculate a numerical example, compare results from different methods, etc. Some of them whey will require the use of Microsoft Excel, in particular Excel's Data Analysis feature.
+There will be four (4) assignments, which will take the form of short-answer questions in which you describe a method we covered, calculate a numerical example, compare results from different methods, etc. For some of the assignments, Microsoft Excel-in particular Excel's Data Analysis feature-is required.
+Users of Apple products are especially urged to ensure early on that they can use that feature since it may require extra steps.